top of page

 Welcome. 👋🏼 I’m so glad you’re here.

-About my doctoral research: To support innovative approaches to mental health, I conducted original research in the emerging field of psychedelic therapy and facilitation.
-Through in-depth interviews with 27 facilitators representing diverse lineages and modalities, I explored their backgrounds, philosophies, and methods of practice.
-From these interviews, I developed a biopsychosocial-spiritual model that highlights best practices in screening, preparation, in-session support, and integration.
-My work offers a grounded, systems-level understanding of how facilitators cultivate safety, meaning, and transformation—insights that can inform ethical practice, training, and program development.
+As a researcher: My doctoral work explored the psychedelic therapy and facilitation through in-depth interviews with facilitators across lineages and modalities.
+From this research, I developed a biopsychosocial-spiritual model that illuminates best practices in screening, preparation, in-session support, and integration.
+My work offers grounded, nuanced insights into how facilitators support safety, meaning, and transformation.

 As an educator: For nearly a decade, I’ve taught hundreds of university students in courses on trauma, diversity, relationships, and family.
 I love designing and offering dynamic online learning experiences that students consistently describe as engaging, impactful, and even life-changing.